Krav Maga a simple yet quite effective way to protect one’s self from aggressors. Is it any wonder it rose to fame so quickly

 Actors such as Tom Cruise, Liam Neeson, Denzel Washington, Scarlett Johansson, Leonardo DiCaprio, Angelina Jolie, Daniel Craig, and Halle Berry are just among the few celebrities who train in Krav Maga.

-But it’s not just about getting you motivated to workout, get fit and learn how to defend yourself against any aggressor.
+Not only does it get you motivated to workout and get fit, it also allows to learn how to defend yourself against any aggressor.

 Krav Maga will also boost your confidence and empower you to change your outlook in life, which will make you a better person.